TrustEval/Twitter_Tas_dataset/README.md

 If you use this data set for research, please cite the following paper:

 "Peiyao Li,Weiliang Zhao, and Jian Yang.
 2018.
 CoRank: A Coupled Dual Networks Approach to Trust Evaluation on Twitter.
 In the 19TH International Conference on Web Information Systems Engineering."

+If you have any questions, please feel no hesitate to contact me on github.